jiridj/classic-models-graphql/README.md

 - **[Examples](./docs/examples.md)** - Example queries and mutations
 - **[Troubleshooting](./docs/troubleshooting.md)** - Common issues and solutions
 - **[Customization](./docs/customization.md)** - How to customize and extend the API

+## Postman Collection

+A complete Postman collection with all queries and mutations is available:
+- **File**: `Classic-Models-GraphQL.postman_collection.json`
+- **Import**: Import this file into Postman to get all requests pre-configured
+- **Features**:
+  - All queries and mutations organized by entity
+  - Automatic token extraction from login response
+  - Collection variables for base URL and tokens
+  - Example variables for all requests

 ## Available Commands